Tchernobill/Confluence/Archives/Timeline alpha.md

 ### Timelines
 ## Arc 1
 - Story began with Vyr4n happy in a lush garden under a summer sun
-- Wake up to harsh opposite reality, living in a hidden concrete ventilation shaft of 2x3 meters, inside a cyberpunk slum
+- Wake up to harsh opposite reality, living in a hidden concrete utility room of 2x3 meters, inside a cyberpunk slum
 - Having just lost his mother, the Vyr4n is left alone, isolated and struggling to survive
 - Possessing an almost supernatural ability to understand how things work and repair technology, self-teaches basic electronics repair through trial, error, and salvaged technical manuals
 - Learns to scavenge electronic components from the South Shore Slum.